qrsforever/hexo-jupyter-notebook/README.md

 1. Enable post asset by adding this line in your `_config.yml`: `post_asset_folder: true`
 2. put your jupyter file in post asset directory.
 You can use `ln -s` , `cp source direction` and etc.
-3. Make sure load jquery before you use `asset_jupyter`
+3. Make sure load jquery 2 (jquery 3 will error.
+I will fix at soon.) before you use `asset_jupyter`

 ``` html
 <script text='text/javascript' src='/path/to/jquery.js'></script>